memfault/interrupt/_drafts/test-automation-renode.md

 image:
 ---

-Automated tested on real embedded hardware is what every hardware company strives to build.
-The mission is to repeatedly verify that changes being merged into master and shipped to customers will not experience bugs.
+Automated firmware testing on real embedded hardware is what every hardware company strives to build.
+The mission is to repeatedly verify that changes to firmware being merged into master and shipped to customers will not cause catastrophic failures like power regressions or bootloops.

 The problem with automated firmware testing with real hardware is that it's **hard**.
-Not only does the system require a relatively stable firmware to build on top of, but it will also require extra hardware and software to orchestrate the tests and capture results.
+Not only does the system require a stable firmware to build on top of, but it will also require extra hardware, like flashers and power supplies, and software to orchestrate the tests and capture results.

 An alternative to building a complicated orchestration system for automated tests is to use the popular hardware emulator project, Renode, and it's built-in Robot Framework integration.
+By using Renode in conjunction with Github Actions, we can ensure that every pull-request and commit to master passes all our tests.

 <!-- excerpt start -->